English Ice Hockey Association

-England Ice Hockey (EIH), formerly the English Ice Hockey Association (EIHA). is the governing body of ice hockey in England and Wales.
+England Ice Hockey (EIH), formerly the English Ice Hockey Association (EIHA), was the governing body of ice hockey in England and Wales.
 It was formed in 1982 and featured around 60 teams.
-EIHA is one of several bodies regulating ice hockey in the United Kingdom, along with Scottish Ice Hockey (SIH), the Northern Ireland Ice Hockey Association (IHNI), and Ice Hockey UK, which governs the national ice hockey teams of Great Britain as a national member of the International Ice Hockey Association (IIHF).
+EIHA was one of several bodies regulating ice hockey in the United Kingdom, along with Scottish Ice Hockey (SIH), the Northern Ireland Ice Hockey Association (IHNI), and Ice Hockey UK, which governs the national ice hockey teams of Great Britain as a national member of the International Ice Hockey Association (IIHF).
 In 2016, support for uniting the associations under one central organization has been expressed by heads of each of the various organizations, but, as of 2020, there are no actionable plans to be executed in the near future.

+On 30 June 2026, England Ice Hockey merged with Scottish Ice Hockey and Ice Hockey UK, to become the "First Olympic sport in Britain to fully unify governing bodies".

 Responsibilities

-The leagues and areas for which EIH are responsible for are:
+The leagues and areas for which EIH were responsible were: